wp-plugins/flexytalk-widget/readme.txt

 * Actions menu to end chat / block IP/ transfer chat to another agent

-* Improved desktop notifications now includes the message sent by the visitor

 * Actions menu to end chat / block IP/ transfer chat to another agent

 * Improved desktop notifications now includes the message sent by the visitor